 What is the Meaning of the Apostle’s Creed?
 (An Explanation of the Creed)

-Martin Luther wrote the Catechism as a way to teach preachers (and heads of households) about the Bible and the basic teachings of the church.
+Martin Luther wrote the Catechism to teach preachers (and heads of households) about the Bible and the basic teachings of the church.
 He wrote a simple explanation of each article (section) of the creed, which is as follows:

 The First Article